 Humanitarian Research and Innovation Grant Programme

-At the beginning of 2013, the OCHA Policy Development and Studies Branch put out a call for applications for its 2013 Humanitarian Research and Innovation Grant Programme.
+The OCHA Policy Development and Studies Branch invites applications to its 2014 Humanitarian Research and Innovation Grant Programme.
 The programme encourages and enables original research and writing on issues and trends relating to humanitarian needs and response.

 Caetano C. Dorea (Brazil) – Examining the Disconnect Between Research and Innovation for WASH Technologies